nelson-social/community/CodeOfConduct.md

 While it's important to know what nelson.social is, it's just as important to understand what nelson.social is not.
 Nelson.social is not:

 * A money-making exercise.
 This is a community-run website, made of open-source software, hosted and moderated by volunteers who live in your community.
 We are not going to [sell your data](https://en.wikipedia.org/wiki/Facebook%E2%80%93Cambridge_Analytica_data_scandal), or try to get you [addicted](https://www.theguardian.com/technology/2017/nov/09/facebook-sean-parker-vulnerability-brain-psychology) so that we can show you more ads.
 In fact, there are no ads!
 * A "free speech" zone.
 We encourage authentic, curious, respectful conversation, including disagreement, but we do not tolerate all forms of speech.
 We do not tolerate hate speech of any kind.
 [Bad-faith](https://en.wikipedia.org/wiki/Bad_faith) debating is equally unwelcome, as is misinformation.
-Focus on de-escalating conflict and promoting understanding whenever possible.
 * A place for general advertisement.
-Promoting your original work is welcome, but advertising others work or reselling items is not the primary goal for the instance, and you may [find another server](https://instances.social/) to be a better fit.
+Promoting your original work is welcome, but please avoid overly commercial self-promotion

+You may [find another server](https://instances.social/) to be a better fit if you don't like these rules.

 ## 3. Expected Behavior